luis-c465/adwise-news-ext/README.md

 - `pnpm run clean` to remove dist folder. `dev` and `build` commands call this command.
 - `pnpm run format` to fix code with eslint and prettier.
 - `pnpm run lint` to call ESLint and Prettier.

-## Contributing

-Contributions are always welcome!

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for ways to get started.

-This repository is following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.